-The amount of penalty is based on the amount of tax understated, but the actual penalty payable is linked to the taxpayer’s behaviour, as follows:
+The amount of penalty is based on the amount of tax understated.

-There will be a moderate penalty (up to 30% of the understated tax) where a tax payer fails to take reasonable care.
+UP TO 30% of the understated tax where a tax payer fails to take reasonable care.

-There will be a higher penalty (up to 70% of the understated tax) if error is deliberate.
+UP TO 70% of the understated tax if error is deliberate.

 A penalty will be substantially reduced where the taxpayer makes disclosure, especially unprompted disclosure to HMRC.